The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Occulted Active Regions

 \paragraph{ellc.}

 \texttt{ellc} \citep{Maxted-16} is a semi-analytical and semi-numerical model to analyse the light curves of detached eclipsing binary stars and transiting exoplanet systems.
 It can include the effects of both occulted and unocculted starspots simultaneously.
 It is implemented as Fortran subroutines called directly from a user interface written in Python, and is fast enough to enable the use of modern Monte Carlo methods for data analysis and model testing.
-The source code is available at the CDS via anonymous ftp\footnote{\url{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/591/A111}}.
+The source code is available at the Strasbourg Astronomical Data Center via anonymous file transfer protocol\footnote{\url{http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/591/A111}}.